Slackadays/Chata/libchata/README.md

 I was originally going to include Chatassembler as an entirely private part of the `libchata` library that you wouldn't be able to use on its own.
 However, I realized that with how useful an independent RISC-V assembler might turn out to be, you should be able to use Chatassembler independently of the rest of the Chata project.
 That's what you're seeing here.

+One example of where you want to use Chatassembler is with embedded RISC-V scripts where you would also use [libriscv](https://github.com/libriscv/libriscv).

 ## Quick Start

 ### ▫️ Installation